 What Are the Symptoms of Schizophrenia?

-Schizophrenia has the ability to influence different patients in different ways, to varying degrees of severity.
-However, for many people who have the illness, it’s still important to get psychiatric treatment for schizophrenia.
-If left untreated, these signs can worsen into symptoms that greatly affect the patient’s quality of life.
-Some of these symptoms include:
+Schizophrenia can influence different patients in different ways with varying degrees of severity.
+However, it’s still crucial for people with this illness to get psychiatric treatment.
+If left untreated, these signs can worsen and become symptoms that significantly affect the patient’s quality of life.
+Some of the most common symptoms include:

 - Disorganized thinking: Schizophrenia can cause cognitive issues, such as the inability to focus on tasks or the tendency to jump from one subject to another in conversation.
-A person might also have memory issues, which can make them seem forgetful and scattered.
+A person might also have memory issues, making them seem forgetful and scattered.

 - Delusions and hallucinations: Some of the most well-known effects of schizophrenia are delusions and hallucinations, which can alter the patient’s sense of reality.
 Those affected by schizophrenia may hear, see, feel, taste or smell sensations that aren’t there.
 Similarly, some patients can develop false beliefs — these range from the patient thinking they’re stronger or more powerful than they are to thinking others are trying to hurt or manipulate them.